Calculate your basal metabolic rate (BMR). Enter your gender, height, and weight to determine how many calories you burn at rest every day.

 Your Basal Metabolic Rate is the rate at which the human body burns energy at rest.
 This does not take into account exercise throughout the day.
 The following formula, known as the Mifflin St Jeor Equation was developed through years of study and evidence.

 s= constant (+5 men/-161 women)Discover More Fitness Calculators

-The following BMR calculator will evaluate your basal metabolic rate based on you age, weight, height and gender.
+The following BMR calculator will evaluate your basal metabolic rate based on your age, weight, height, and gender.
 Your BMR can vary depending on the amount of lean body mass you have, but this equation is typically accurate to 5% of your actual BMR